pieces-app/example-typescript/README.md

 - `const rootElement ...`
 - `root.render(...)`

-Here is the entire file for you to double check your work:
+Here is the entire file for you to double-check your work:

 ```tsx